Most tax controversies arise as a result of tax assessments or reassessments.

 The Luxembourg civil procedure law provides that certain costs arising from the judicial procedure may be attributed to one of the parties of the procedure.
 In practice, the procedure costs are borne by the party that loses the case.
 Legal costs arising from the mandate of a lawyer may only be partially attributed to the unsuccessful party.

-The Luxembourg law does not provide for any indemnities in the event where the court decides that the initial additional tax assessment issued by the LTA is void and null.
+Luxembourg law does not provide for any indemnities in the event where the court decides that the initial additional tax assessment issued by the LTA is null and void.